 Valentine's day has been celebrated in India only since recent years.
 Today's youth loves the feeling behind this festival which celebrates love.
 Many groups here see this celebration as a cultural conversion and are opposed to its celebration.

-Malls, multiplexes, restaurants, pubs, discos, pizza parlors all have a busy time gearing up to this occasion as people throng to these places to celebrate.
-Chocolates , cards, candies, soft toys, flowers and other gifts are exchanged with loved ones.
+Malls, multiplexes, restaurants, pubs, discos, pizza parlours all have a busy time gearing up to this occasion as people throng to these places to celebrate.
+Chocolates, cards, candies, soft toys, flowers and other gifts are exchanged with loved ones.
 A lot of fun and frolic goes on to the accompaniment of music as well.

 Some Interesting Valentines Day Facts

 - Approximately 150 million Valentines day cards are sent every year.
-This make it the second most popular card sending holiday after Christmas..
+This makes it the second most popular card-sending holiday after Christmas.

 - Men constitute 73% of people who buy flowers, while 23% of them are women.